 Each year the Clan appoints, by election, a new Chieftain, and Táiniste.
-The Chieftain is elevated to this position during a ceremony at the Annual Rally, surrounded by The Guardian Chieftain, Past Chieftains, and members of the Clan.
+The Chieftain is elevated to this position during a ceremony at the Annual Gathering, surrounded by The Guardian Chieftain, Past Chieftains, and members of the Clan.
 In 2018 Brendan O'Malley of Limerick was appointed Chieftain following on from Pearce O'Malley of Westport.
 Chieftains have hailed from Mayo, Galway, Limerick, Dublin, UK, and USA.
 Dr Tom O'Malley from Westport is the current Tánaiste.

 A Guardian Chieftain is appointed from among the Past Chieftains to serve a three year term, to provide continuity of traditions.
 The current Guardian Chieftain is Ellen O'Malley-Dunlop of Dublin and Clare Island.

 The aims of the O'Malley Clan Association are set out in the Constitution of the organisation.

 The O'Malley Clan Association is an association of people bearing the O'Malley name, their spouses, relatives, and friends.